CAMeL-Lab/camel_tools/README.rst

    # To install all datasets
    camel_data -i all

+   # or just the datasets for morphology and MLE disambiguation only
+   camel_data -i light

    # or just the default datasets for each component
    camel_data -i defaults